Allen616/Allen616.github.io/about.md

 ## About Allen

-Allen is currently the co-captain of [Friendly Code](http://friendlycode.org/), a [Code for America](http://www.codeforamerica.org/) brigade based in Grand Rapids, MI which supports civic engagement with city, state and local governments through open data and open source technologies.
-Allen is also the founder of The Clever Sprout, a consulting firm that specializes in communications, marketing, and government affairs.
+Allen is a founder of [Citizen Labs](http://citizenlabs.org/), a non-profit supporting civic engagement with city, state and local governments through open data and open source technologies.
+Allen is also the principal of The Clever Sprout, a consulting firm that specializes in communications, marketing, and government affairs.

 Allen's specialities include: media relations, issues management, integrated communications planning, government relations, press events, marketing, branding, and overall messaging strategy.
 His experience includes: